top of page

 COPESD is currently one of 15 education service districts throughout Michigan without a CTE millage.
 Programs providing students with technical and vocational education are available today at only four of the 10 school districts within the Cheboygan-Otsego-Presque Isle Educational Service District.

-If voters approve the CTE millage on the November ballot, 100% of the funds generated by the new levy would be invested in existing programs and used to create new programs in areas currently without these services.
+If voters approve the CTE millage on the November ballot, all of the funds generated by the new levy would support existing programs and be used to create new programs in areas currently without these services.

 COPESD Map-Names Only_v2.png